Ouranopithecus turkae: Diet

 Tooth morphology and wear suggest a diet of tough, abrasive food, the kind typically found in the type of environment O. turkae probably lived in.

 Behaviour

-Again, the lack of post-cranial remains makes it difficult to determine how O. turkae behaved.
+The lack of post-cranial remains makes it difficult to determine how O. turkae behaved.
 The fossils were not associated with any females of the species so it could be suggested that the males, at least, were solitary.
 It may also be assumed that O. turkae climbed trees, possibly to feed or to avoid predation, although their suggested large body size may have made climbing difficult.
 Some believe O. turkae was probably a terrestrial forager and did not feed in the trees.